New Start-Up/Existing Business Loans With Centrelink benefits

 Is the Centrelink Business Hub available for new business owners, and how can we access it?

 Yes, you can join the Centrelink business hub if you are receiving Centrelink benefits.
-This hub is specifically designed to help Centrelink recipients, educate them on how starting a business works, and show them how we can manage any existing business with Centrelink benefits in Australia.
+This hub is specifically designed to help Centrelink recipients, educate them on how to start a business, and show them how to manage any existing business with Centrelink benefits in Australia.

 How can I access memberships for the Centrelink Business Hub in three different ways?

-• Physically, you can visit their office and apply for the Centrelink business hub.
+• You can physically visit their office and apply for the Centrelink business hub.

 • Online access: If you have a myGov account, you can access the Centrelink business hub membership.